-Kannapolis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Kannapolis isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kannapolis are a mix of both white- and blue-collar jobs.
 Overall, Kannapolis is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kannapolis who work in office and administrative support (13.13%), sales jobs (12.99%), and management occupations (7.21%).
+There are especially a lot of people living in Kannapolis who work in office and administrative support (13.86%), sales jobs (12.00%), and management occupations (7.60%).

-The per capita income in Kannapolis in 2010 was $21,149, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,596 for a family of four.
+The per capita income in Kannapolis in 2010 was $22,050, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $88,200 for a family of four.
 However, Kannapolis contains both very wealthy and poor people as well.

-Kannapolis is a very ethnically-diverse city.
+Kannapolis is an extremely ethnically-diverse city.
 The people who call Kannapolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kannapolis residents report their race to be White, followed by Black or African-American.
 Kannapolis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.48% of the city’s residents.
-Important ancestries of people in Kannapolis include Irish, English, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 11.61% of the city’s residents.
+Important ancestries of people in Kannapolis include Irish, English, Scots-Irish, and African.